Manager Stuart McCall hails 'outstanding' Motherwell

 Motherwell manager Stuart McCall praised the "outstanding" efforts of his team following the 3-0 Scottish Cup win over Dundee United.

-at Fir Park set up a semi-final meeting with St Johnstone next month.
+The replay victory at Fir Park set up a semi-final meeting with St Johnstone next month.

 "The group of players can give anyone a game when they're on top of their game and I think they proved that," McCall told BBC Scotland.